zan00o/OTB-to-digital-chessboard-converter-/README.md

 # Chess2FEN (Per-Square Baseline)

 A minimal **per-square** pipeline that converts photos of your **own chessboard** into a FEN **piece placement** string (field #1).
-It’s designed for a class checkpoint or demo — simple, fast, and easy to extend.

 ---